TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/Introduction/Index.rst

 .. include:: ../Includes.txt

-.. _introduction:
+.. _cgl-introduction:

 Introduction
 ------------

-.. _about:
+.. _cgl-about:

-About this document
+About this chapter
 ^^^^^^^^^^^^^^^^^^^

-This document defines coding guidelines for the TYPO3 CMS project.
+This chapter defines coding guidelines for the TYPO3 CMS project.
 Following these guidelines is mandatory for TYPO3 core developers and contributors to the TYPO3 core.